-Once you have completed the form, please return to the Board office by email: firstname.lastname@example.org or mail to Mountain Lakes Board of Realtors, 93 Tennessee Street Murphy NC 28906, along with a narrative of your experience.
+Once you have completed the form, please return it along with a narrative of your experience to the Board office by email: email@example.com or mail to Mountain Lakes Board of Realtors, 93 Tennessee Street Murphy NC 28906.

-If this service does not provide a resolution your complaint, it will then move to be reviewed by the Grievance Committee to determine if it meets the criteria for the Board to impose an Education or Citation requirement for the Realtor Respondent.
-Boards and Associations of Realtors cannot require the respondent to pay complainants or award punitive damages for violations of the Code.
+If the Ombudsman program does not provide a resolution of your complaint, it will then be forwarded to the Grievance Committee for review.
+They will determine if it meets the criteria for the Board to impose an Education or Citation requirement for the REALTOR® Respondent.
+Boards of REALTORS® and Associations of REALTOR® cannot require the respondent to pay complainants or award punitive damages for violations of the Code.

 Issues that are not a part of our Citation Policy will then be moved to a Professional Standards Hearing.